albamesp/first_app/README.md

-# Web geoapp to map organic food consumption habits in the city of Encinitas (CA)
+# Web GEOAPP to map organic food consumption habits in the city of Encinitas (CA)

 Created in ArcGIS Online, unfortunately you need to have an account to access it.